jchamath/gitbook-plugin-navbar/README.md

 # Gitbook NavBar Plugin

-This GitBook plugin can be used to add a navigation bar to your book.
+This GitBook plugin can be used to add a custom navigation bar to your book.

 You can use it for your book in the book.json as follows.